webandras/static-site-express/README.md

 The images are based on base images (the FROM statement at the first line of a Dockerfile) that are special distributions that "think they are operating systems", but are more lightweight that a complete OS.

 [Alpine Linux](https://hub.docker.com/_/alpine/) is the most lightweight of them (around 5MB).
-Interesting to note, that [images can built from scratch as well](https://codeburst.io/docker-from-scratch-2a84552470c8) (scratch is a reserved image that is empty, and thus does nothing!).
+Interesting to note, that [images can built from scratch as well](https://codeburst.io/docker-from-scratch-2a84552470c8) (scratch is a reserved image that is empty, and thus does nothing).
 The base images are built this way ("FROM scratch").

 Docker is using the kernel and obviously the resources of the host (which are shared), and are meant for process isolation only.
 Containers are more lightweight, don't have the overheads Virtual Machines do.
 [More about this topic](https://www.simplilearn.com/tutorials/docker-tutorial/docker-vs-virtual-machine).